newaperio/bamboo-viability/README.md

 #### The solution

-After consulting with our senior designer, we feel like we can build Bamboo without this content and not unduly compromise the user experience.
+After consulting with our senior designer, we feel like we can build Bamboo without this content, but it will have some impact on user experience.
+Without issue guide thumbnail images, the main screen of the app will be text-heavy.
+Without categories, quickly skimming to understand what topic an issue guide covers may be more challenging.

 This content, though not essential, would be nice to have and we’ve identified a couple of potential pathways for getting access to it: